ministryofjustice/jotw-runbooks/runbooks/deploy-to-multisite.md

 1. Login to the [AWS Console](https://aws.amazon.com/console/)

 2. Go to CodePipeline section in AWS console.
+Check you're in the right AWS region (Ireland).
+If not it can be switched in the to right corner drop down.

 3. Find the multisite pipeline eg. `jotwpublic`.
 Click its name to show the full pipeline.